-Access to Suze-la-Rousse Castle Due to construction work at the foot of the castle, access to the cobbled streets leading to the village or, conversely, up to the castle from the town centre, is currently closed.
-We invite you to park in the garenne, right next to the castle, or below in the Jardin des Vignes car park (walk up to the castle following the signs).
+Access to the château de Suze-la-Rousse 🚧 Due to construction work at the foot of the castle, access to the cobbled streets leading to the village or, conversely, up to the castle from the town centre, is currently closed.
+We invite you to park in the garenne, right next to the castle, or below in the Jardin des Vignes car park (walk up to the castle following the signs). - Thank you for your understanding.

 The château of Grignan has for ever been associated with Madame de Sévigné, a woman of letters made famous when her correspondence was published.
 She often described the "magnificent" quality of the château where her daughter Françoise-Marguerite lived with her husband, the Count of Grignan and Governor of Provence.
 She only stayed for four years but the "Sévigné impact" definitely left its mark on the place and collective memory.